In this Article

 These days it is quite easy to ascertain a pregnancy without having to go to the doctor and sit through a barrage of invasive procedures.
 Home pregnancy tests have made the process both private and easy.
 They work on the principle of hormone quantification: the test strips come laced with a certain molecule which can detect the presence of human chorionic gonadotropin or hCG in the urine.
 As the levels of this hormone increase above a certain threshold, it can be detected using one of these tests.

 However, while these tests are user-friendly, they can have some problems.
 For instance, one of the most common issues with pregnancy tests is their expiration date.
-This article will help you understand all about expired pregnancy tests, their accuracy and answers some important questions you may have.
+This article will help you understand all about expired pregnancy tests, such as their accuracy, and answers some important questions you may have.

 Do Pregnancy Tests Really Expire?

 A lot of pregnant women don’t even realise the fact that pregnancy tests, like all other perishable goods, have an expiration date.
 Nevertheless, home pregnancy tests certainly have a best before date, which is often mentioned on the container or the external packaging.
-So if you have been attempting to get pregnant for some time, but have been experiencing a negative pregnancy test, it might imply that the test itself is non-functional.
+So, if you have been attempting to get pregnant for some time, but have been getting a negative result, it might imply that the test itself is non-functional.

 As already mentioned, pregnancy tests contain a chemical which can detect the levels of hCG in the urine.
 This chemical is known as an hCG antibody, and it consists of two arms which identify and bind to the hCG in the urine.
 However, after a certain point, the antibody arms degrade and break down, making them invalid.
 This is the most common reason behind the expiration of pregnancy tests.